-- (6) In connection with his engagement as our Chief Financial Officer on August 5, 2014, Joel Sendek has received an award of deferred Class A shares which are not exercisable within 60 days of the date of this Prospectus.
-Mr. Sendek will also receive an award of stock options upon consummation of this offering which will allow him to subscribe for ordinary shares.
-In connection with his engagement as Vice President, Finance and Controller of Forward Pharma USA, LLC on August 18, 2014, Thomas Carbone shall be granted upon consummation of this offering a stock option to subscribe for such number of ordinary shares as are equal to 4,500 Class A Shares which are not exercisable within 60 days of the date of this Prospectus.
-In connection with his retention as director, Jan G. J. van de Winkel has received an award of warrants to subscribe for up to 5,000 Class A Shares which are not exercisable within 60 days of the date of this Prospectus.
-For more information regarding Mr. Sendek's, Mr. Carbone's and Dr. van de Winkel's equity awards, see "Management-2014 Omnibus Equity Incentive Compensation Plan-Awards Granted under the 2014 Omnibus Equity Incentive Compensation Plan". - (7) Consists of 23,719 Class A shares issuable upon exercise of warrants to subscribe for Class A shares. - (8) Consists of 9,360 Class A shares issuable upon exercise of warrants to subscribe for Class A shares. - (9) Through his ownership of Tech Growth Invest ApS, Mr. Schönharting controls (a) 45% of the ownership interests in Nordic Biotech General Partner ApS (which is the general partner of both Nordic Biotech K/S and Nordic Biotech Opportunity Fund K/S) and (b) a majority of the interests in NB FP Investment General Partner ApS (which is the general partner of NB FP Investment K/S and NB FP Investment II K/S) and therefore, Mr. Schönharting may be deemed to share beneficial ownership of the securities beneficially owned by Nordic Biotech K/S, Nordic Biotech Opportunity Fund K/S, NB FP Investment K/S and NB FP Investment II K/S. Mr. Schönharting disclaims beneficial ownership of such securities except to the extent of his pecuniary interest therein.
+- (5) Consists of 31,764 ordinary shares issued upon conversion of the principal amount outstanding under the bridge financing, of \$10.0 million principal amount plus accrued interest, for which we have drawn down the entire \$10.0 million as of the date of this Prospectus, at the initial public offering price, less a discount of 15% prior to the Bonus Share Issuance and the Share Split.
+A number of entities affiliated with our bridge lender, BVF Forward Pharma L.P. (an affiliate of BVF Partners LP, which itself is affiliated with certain of our principal shareholders), have indicated an interest in purchasing up to an aggregate of \$20.0 million of ADSs in this offering at the initial public offering price. - In connection with his engagement as our Chief Financial Officer on August 5, 2014, Joel Sendek has received an award of deferred Class A shares which are not exercisable within 60 days of the date of this Prospectus.
+Mr. Sendek also received an award of stock options upon consummation of this offering which will allow him to subscribe for ordinary shares.
+In connection with his engagement as Vice President, Finance and Controller of Forward Pharma USA, LLC on August 18, 2014, Thomas Carbone was granted upon consummation of this offering a stock option to subscribe for such number of ordinary shares as are equal to 4,500 Class A Shares which are not exercisable within 60 days of the date of this Prospectus.
+In connection with his retention as director, Jan G. J. van de Winkel has received an award of warrants to subscribe for 5,000 Class A Shares which are not exercisable within 60 days of the date of this Prospectus.
+For more information regarding Mr. Sendek's, Mr. Carbone's and Dr. van de Winkel's equity awards, see "Management-2014 Omnibus Equity Incentive Compensation Plan -Awards Granted under the 2014 Omnibus Equity Incentive Compensation Plan". - (7) Consists of 23,719 Class A shares issuable upon exercise of warrants to subscribe for Class A shares. - (8) Consists of 9,360 Class A shares issuable upon exercise of warrants to subscribe for Class A shares. - (9) Through his ownership of Tech Growth Invest ApS, Mr. Schönharting controls (a) 45% of the ownership interests in Nordic Biotech General Partner ApS (which is the general partner of both Nordic Biotech K/S and Nordic Biotech Opportunity Fund K/S) and (b) a majority of the interests in NB FP Investment General Partner ApS (which is the general partner of NB FP Investment K/S and NB FP Investment II K/S) and therefore, Mr. Schönharting may be deemed to share beneficial ownership of the securities beneficially owned by Nordic Biotech K/S, Nordic Biotech Opportunity Fund K/S, NB FP Investment K/S and NB FP Investment II K/S. Mr. Schönharting disclaims beneficial ownership of such securities except to the extent of his pecuniary interest therein.
 Each of the funds referenced above shares, among other limited partner investors, the Danish government investment fund Vækstfonden.